How do particles with complex interactions self-assemble?: Arbitrary interactions yields diverse aggregates morphologies

 To characterize the influence of $J$ on particle self-assembly, we look for the equilibrium state of low-density systems in the canonical (NVT) ensemble using Monte-Carlo simulated annealing.
+We implement single particle and cluster Monte-Carlo moves to reach the equilibrium configuration at a modest computational cost (see~\cref{sup:Monte-Carlo}, for details).
+Our procedure does not mean to model a realistic dynamic for self-assembly.
 We verify that the simulation results do not depend on the chosen annealing duration and particles' density (\cref{sup:equilibration}).

 We first illustrate the range of possible outcomes of the simulations in~\cref{fig:introduce_Jab}(c) by choosing eight stereotypical interaction maps, which we pictorially depict in the corner of each panel.
 In panel~(1), a fully isotropic and attractive interaction map produces a compact aggregate devoid of orientational order akin to a liquid droplet.
-By contrast, panel~(2) present a highly anisotropic, attractive interaction map that promotes the alignment of the particles and produces an orientationally ordered crystal.
-Interaction map~(3) also promotes a small number of particle contacts, but unlike in the previous example these can only be realized in particles with different orientations, resulting in the formation of a sponge-like morphology.
-If a particle only has sticky patches located opposite each other, it forms a fiber as in panel~(4).
-In the presence of relatively weak interactions, the entropic gain associated with isolated particles can lead to compact, orientationally ordered morphologies such as the crystallite of panel~(5).
-In panel~(6), finite-size aggregates form for a different reason: the particle's preference to expose some of their faces to the surface of the aggregates, reminiscent of the formation of micelles in surfactants.
+By contrast, panel~(2) and panel~(3) present highly anisotropic, attractive interaction maps that promote the short- or long-range orientational ordering of the particles.
+They thus respectively produce a polycrystal and a ordered crystal.
+Interaction map~(4) also promotes a small number of particle contacts, but unlike in the previous examples these can only be realized in particles with different orientations, resulting in the formation of a sponge-like morphology.
+Panel~(5) displays particle with competing interactions: one face of a particle can bind to several others, as evidenced by the presence of several blue entries for the same line in the interaction map.
+These leads to the formation of a gel, where smaller clusters of a few particles are connected to each other while the whole structure retains a large interface with the solvent.
+If a particle only has sticky patches located opposite each other, it forms a fiber, as in panel~(6).
 Finally, a single attractive interaction favoring misaligned particles yields hexamers in panel~(7), and the absence of interactions in panel~(8) results in a gas.
 These categories recapitulate many morphologies observed in aggregates of proteins or patchy particles, thus outlining the ability of complex interactions to induce complex aggregates even in our comparatively simple lattice-based model.

 Beyond these simple examples, we use arbitrary interaction maps to show that our model qualitatively recapitulates the effects of the competition between sticky patches in proteins.
 In \cref{fig:sameLELdiffCat}, we thus show two almost-identical interaction maps leading to very different aggregate morphologies depending on which one of two competing sets of interparticle contacts is more stable than the other.
 To highlight the differences between these two sets, in each panel we display the contact map $\langle N\rangle$, which gives the overall frequency of each pair of particles in the simulation.
 While the most frequent contacts correspond to favorable contacts in the interaction map, not all favored interactions are observed.
 This demonstrates that having many arbitrary, continuous interaction values leads to a relationship between interaction map and contact map that is both highly sensitive and nontrivial.